ScilifelabDataCentre/pathogens-portal/content/english/dashboards/npc-statistics.md

 ---

 <div class="alert alert-info small">
-  <p><i class="bi bi-exclamation-triangle-fill"></i>The National Pandemic Center (NPC) at Karolinska Institute ceased operations of high throughput PCR diagnostics on 2020-12-21.</p>
+  <p><i class="bi bi-exclamation-triangle-fill"></i>The National Pandemic Centre (NPC) at Karolinska Institute ceased operations of high throughput PCR diagnostics on 2020-12-21.</p>
-  <p><span class="font-weight-bold">The data presented here receives no further updates</span> and only remains for historical reference.</p>
+  <p><span class="font-weight-bold">The data presented here is no longer updated</span> but is kept for historical reference.</p>
   <a href="https://nyheter.ki.se/covid-19-tester-ki-atergar-till-ordinarie-laboratorieverksamhet-men-har-fortsatt-beredskap">KI Press Release</a>
 </div>

+The dataset visualised in the graphs on this page is available [here](https://datagraphics.dckube.scilifelab.se/dataset/bbbaf64a25a1452287a8630503f07418).
+The numbers reported here were compiled automatically and, as such, might not correspond to the numbers reported through other sources for different reasons.

 #### Total NPC test numbers

-The total number of SARS-CoV-2 (COVID-19) tests run at NPC since the start, split up into positive, negative and invalid/inconclusive results.
+The total number of SARS-CoV-2 (COVID-19) tests conducted at the national Pandemic Centre (NPC) since the start of the pandemic, separated according to whether the results were positive, negative, or invalid/inconclusive.

+Source code for the below graph is available [here](https://datagraphics.dckube.scilifelab.se/graphic/ba0b27320fe74ad0aef59a26be6c37f1).

 <div class="d-lg-none alert alert-info">
   Scroll the plot sideways to view all data.